cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-23-metacircular-evaluator.md

 In my journey to create a working version I also stumbled upon [this implementation of Mathieu Gauthron](https://github.com/matlux/metacircular-evaluator-clj/blob/master/src/clj_eval/core.clj).

-The dynamically scoped environment is a bit simpler, what is defined latest is found first (instead of passing an environment along in a certain procedure scope, we just update the environment).
+A dynamically scoped environment is a bit simpler to implement, what is defined latest is found first (instead of passing an environment along in a certain procedure scope, we just update the environment).
-Therefore in a dynamically scoped environment it is only at runtime defined what is in scope.
+It is a bit harder to reason about though, because in a dynamically scoped environment it is only at runtime defined what is in scope.

 After we define what lexical and dynamic scope is, below will follow an experiment with the dynamic evaluator.